-CNFA is seeking a Washington, D.C.-based Senior Program Officer (SPO) to oversee, manage and backstop a portfolio of international development programs.
+CNFA is seeking a Washington, D.C.-based Senior Program Officer to oversee, manage and backstop a portfolio of international development programs.
 Responsibilities include providing leadership related to project planning, providing administrative and technical support to field staff, and monitoring and evaluating field project activities and results.
-This position reports to the Vice President of Programs, works closely with program Chiefs of Party and supervises junior program staff.
+This position reports to the Vice President of Programs, works closely with program Chiefs of Party, partners and donor and supervises junior program staff.

-- Assist with program implementation by providing technical support that includes, but is not limited to: input toward program strategy development; assistance developing technical program materials and deliverables; monitoring and evaluation of program activities; development of strategic relationships with donors, implementing partners and other stakeholders; leadership in critiquing and reviewing project documents such as grant and project proposals; development of scopes of work for short-term assistance and other technical contributions;
+- Assist with program implementation by providing technical support that includes, but is not limited to: input toward program strategy development; assistance developing technical program materials and deliverables; monitoring and evaluation of program activities; fostering and maintaining strategic relationships with donors, implementing partners and other stakeholders; leadership in critiquing and reviewing project documents such as grant, procurement and project proposals; development of scopes of work for short-term assistance and other technical contributions;

 - Backstop programs, including reviewing/editing program documents and reports, tracking and reports program events;